shield02/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 + 101-print_number.c - Script that print numbers as characters
 + 102-magic.c - Script to do magic to a string
 + 103-infinite_add.c - Script that adds two numbers
++ 104-print_buffer.c - Script that prints the buffer